TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 go <VERSION>
 ```

-## Code structure
+## Application server code structure

-The goal of this code structure is flexibility with minimum abstraction.
+The goal of this application server code structure is flexibility with minimum abstraction.
 It divides the system into 3 layers, handler, service, and infrastructure.

 Here is an application for user registration, login, and logout.